NerdbotTV/API/README.md

     songs[volume]=50

 ## Response Format
 All responses are formatted in JSON.
-All requests to `api.nerdbot.tv` have CORS support; we have no immediate plan to implement JSONP support.
+All requests to `api.nerdbot.tv` have CORS and JSONP support through the `?callback=` parameter.

 ## Dates, Times, and Intervals
 All dates, times, and intervals are in ISO 8601 format with UTC times.
 You can read the full standards [here](https://en.wikipedia.org/wiki/ISO_8601), but here's the TL;DR: